PRIORITY BILLS:Unable to load updates

 Key Facts

-• Number of People Affected: The program aims to serve millions of students nationwide, particularly targeting low-income families.
+• Number of People Affected: The bill could impact millions of students and families, particularly those in urban and suburban areas.

 Arguments in Support